subramen/garden/content/posts/karma-of-cells.md

 {{< figure src="../../images/inheritance.jpeg" align="center">}}

 Our cells are actually not too different.
-During a typical lifetime, a human body witnesses several generations of cellular civilizations.
+During a typical lifetime, a human body witnesses several generations of cellular dynasties.
 Every single day, 330 billion new cells (or 1% of the entire body) replace aged and worn out cells [<font size=3>_[Our Bodies Replace Billions of Cells Every Day](https://www.scientificamerican.com/article/our-bodies-replace-billions-of-cells-every-day/)_</font>].

 ### Cells learn from their experiences